GFW Technical Review 07 – Active Probing

 Replay Attack

-In addition to random bytes, GFW also captures the first packet from connections it monitors and replays it verbatim to the Shadowsocks server on a new connection.
+Beyond random bytes, the GFW also captures the first packet from connections it monitors and replays it verbatim to the Shadowsocks server on a new connection.
 Since Shadowsocks is stateless, such a replay constitutes a valid request, and the server will respond with data.
-Even though GFW cannot decrypt the response, the fact that the server responds meaningfully is yet another indicator of its identity.
+Even though the GFW cannot decrypt the response, the fact that the server responds meaningfully is yet another indicator of its identity.

-Beyond identical replay, GFW also sends modified versions of captured packets.
+Beyond identical replay, the GFW also sends modified versions of captured packets.
 Notable variations include:

 -